 - Open nights: Come and watch us warm up, do some drills, play a demo bout and – at the end – you can try on some skates yourself with the help from experienced Cape Town Rollergirls.

-- Fun bouts: Every year during the first half of the year, there are a number of fun bouts held once a month.
+- Friday Night Derby: Every year during the first half of the year, there are a number of fun bouts held once a month.
 These fun bouts are themed – with 2017’s bouts including Super Mario and Prom Night – where teams go head-to-head for a bit of fun and practice.

 - Mother City Mayhem Home Tournaments: This is when things get serious!
 Cape Town Rollergirls’ three teams – the Scrim Reapers, the Rev’ettes and the Storm Riders – take part in three bouts to compete for the coveted trophy.

 What’s more, there is a café serving up delicious burgers and a bar with cold beers and other goodies.

 If this all sounds like an epic journey that you want to join, great!
 The next roller derby intake is on the 11 July!

 You can find more information on the Cape Town Rollergirls’ website and on their Facebook page and get in touch so they can send you the relevant forms and let you know when the next intake is.
 Equally, you can leave me a comment down below.